damaratix/sans-holiday-hack-2021/sources/challenge8.md

 3269/tcp open  globalcatLDAPssl
 ```

-smbclient failed, it seems we cannot connect to the shares from here
+smbclient failed, it seems we cannot connect to the shares from here.
 ```
-smbclient -L 172.17.0.5 -p 455
+$smbclient -L 172.17.0.5 -p 455
 do_connect: Connection to 172.17.0.5 failed (Error NT_STATUS_CONNECTION_REFUSED)
 ```
 ## the internal network
-there are other networks then?
+There are other networks then?
 ```
-$ route -n
+$route -n
 Kernel IP routing table
 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 0.0.0.0         172.17.0.1      0.0.0.0         UG    0      0        0 eth0